The Interpersonal Mediation Practitioner’s Certificate

 About the venue

-Train to be a mediator with the Interpersonal Mediation Practitioner’s Certificate (IMPC), the market-leading 40-hour professional mediation training course, at our Birmingham venue!
+Train to be a mediator with the Interpersonal Mediation Practitioner’s Certificate (IMPC), the market-leading 40-hour professional mediation qualification.

 It is situated in a great Birmingham City Centre location on Corporation Street overlooking Old Square.
 Just minutes from New Street, Snow Hill and Moor Street stations, the venue is also conveniently located on a number of major bus routes.
 Parking is also available at a number of NCP car parks locally.
 It’s safe to say that delegates will have no problems in finding this venue!